IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 The MUD ACLs provide only for permitting end points (hostnames and ports), but do not filter URLs (nor could filtering be enforced within HTTPS).

-# DNS privacy and outsourcing versus MUD controllers
+# DNS Privacy and Outsourcing versus MUD Controllers {#sec-priv-out}

-{{RFC7858}} and {{RFC8094}} provide for DNS over TLS (DoT) and DNS over HTTPS (DoH).
+{{RFC7858}} and {{RFC8094}} provide for DoT and DoH.
 {{I-D.ietf-dnsop-rfc8499bis}} details the terms.
-But, even with traditional DNS over Port-53 (Do53), it is possible to outsource DNS  queries to other public services, such as those operated by Google, CloudFlare, Verisign, etc.
+But, even with the unencrypted DNS (a.k.a.
+Do53), it is possible to outsource DNS  queries to other public services, such as those operated by Google, CloudFlare, Verisign, etc.

 For some users and classes of device, revealing the DNS queries to those outside entities may constitute a privacy concern.
 For other users the use of an insecure local resolver may constitute a privacy concern.

 As described above in {{mapping}} the MUD controller needs to have access to the same resolver(s) as the IoT device.

-# Recommendations to IoT device manufacturer on MUD and DNS usage
+# Recommendations To IoT Device Manufacturers on MUD and DNS Usage {#sec-reco}

 Inclusion of a MUD file with IoT devices is operationally quite simple.
 It requires only a few small changes to the DHCP client code to express the